zaelani23/google-it-automation-with-python-cousera/README.md

-# coursera-python-capstone-projects
+# google-it-automation-with-python-cousera
-This repository contains capstone projects for Google IT Automation with Python in Coursera
+This repository contains capstone projects for Google IT Automation with Python Spesialization at Coursera